Homemade “Cretons” Spread

 Homemade cretons on toasts • Photography © Bottle and Brush Studio 2021

 One day, while I was testing the recipe, I was out of breadcrumbs, and it was too late to return to the shop.
-I decided to try the recipe with some ground hazelnut as a substitute.
+I decided to try the recipe with some ground hazelnuts as a substitute.
 These accidental trials are sometimes surprisingly great, or they’re not.
 It turned out the hazelnuts made it the best cretons I ever had!
-Not only for the pleasant taste and texture, but it makes it healthier and gluten-free.
-Later on, I tested with some chestnuts, which was also amazing!
+Not only for the pleasant taste and texture, but it is also healthier and gluten-free.
+Later on, I tested with some chestnuts, which were also amazing!
 You can also find different options for some other ingredients in this recipe.
 Duck fat or butter are both excellent.
 The French Canadian Salted Preserved Herbs bring a good salty and herbal flavouring, which can also be replaced by herb blend salt or simply salt and a pinch of dried herbs.
 Some recipes use veal or a mix of both pork and veal, and even chicken, which is then called, for some reason, a cretonnade.

 RECIPE